 Throughout the year around the world people come together in recognition, commemoration and celebration of significant national and international dates.
 The Diversity calendar provides some further information about these significant dates.
 By acknowledging and celebrating these days we can foster a more inclusive culture and increase the visibility of Diversity within the Faculty of Arts.

-If there are other national and internationally recognised dates you would like us to include in the Diversity Calendar, please email Arts Students Programs.
+If there are other national and internationally recognised dates you would like us to include in the Diversity Calendar, please email Arts Diversity and Inclusion.

 Pongal is a four-day harvest festival celebrated as a giving ceremony for the year’s harvest.

 It is observed in over 80 countries.
 The Day aims to foster interfaith understanding and harmony by emphasising the common elements underlying all religions.